 But, on that seminal afternoon, my mind raced at the prospect of thinking like a doctor.
 How did a physician enter the room of a sick or injured individual and ask the right questions about the person and their problems such that upon exiting the room they had built a list of possible explanations and an action plan to relieve suffering while reversing the physical damage?
 Training to synthesize knowledge in chemistry, anatomy, systemic physiology of tissues, organ functions, disease, pharmacology (drug science), and much, much more, into a coherent hypothesis on the patient that brought them to the best outcome (even saving a life) was more than enthralling.
 It was miraculous.
 It was magic.
 I could think of no greater nor more worthy challenge.
 And, on a personal level, immersion in these matters even allowed proximity to the mysteries of life and death.
 It would not be just a job, but a personal journey to places unavailable to most people.
 To the inner core of the human experience, life itself.
 “Sign me up.”

-So, despite no family precedent or healthcare relationships to draw on for political leverage, I found myself in medical school.
+So, despite no family precedent or healthcare relationships to draw on for political leverage, I found myself in medical school, at Temple University in my hometown, Philadelphia, PA.
 It was more than I had imagined back in high school.
 And the field was so broad that it was a huge challenge to know which direction to take at the multiple crossroads that kept arising.
 I had no mentor, no role model.
 I had to reach into my basic psyche, to my heart and soul, to make my choices.
 With the aforementioned avocations in my younger years, I soon realized that the more mechanical fields, the surgical specialties, were not where I belonged.
 No, I was a conceptualist, devoted to the essential value of “cognition.”
 And, I did not want to devote my life to one organ, like the heart or brain.
 I wanted to stay capable of understanding all the tissues and organs and their interplay, in health and illness.
 I did not want to confine myself to dealing with diseases and problems of only the very elderly.
 I did not want to be mostly taking care of one sex or the other.
 Finally, I wanted to handle difficult, complex, refractory diagnostic problems and high-stakes cases.
 So, I headed to Internal Medicine residency at Northwestern University in Chicago, IL, the province of the cognitive elite in medicine.

-One day, during “morning report” presentation of cases, our Chief of Medicine dropped in to observe our performance.
-After listening to some well-intentioned social commentary by one of the residents (training physician) on one of his cases, strong on emotional and social “soft aspects” of the case, Dr. James Webster interjected that we were not their family, their friend, or their pastor.
+One day, during “morning report” presentation of cases, our Chief of Medicine, James Webster, MD, dropped in to observe our performance.
+After listening to some well-intentioned social commentary by one of the residents (training physician) on one of his cases, strong on emotional and social “soft aspects” of the case, Dr. Webster interjected that we were not their family, their friend, or their pastor.
 He said we were so much more.
 We were their physicians.
 He said only we can offer them what none of the others can and that that’s our place and purpose – a timely, accurate diagnosis and the least risky, most effective plan of care to manage and/or resolve their medical problem(s).
 Do that and only then concern yourself with things in your relationship with the patient that they can easily get from others.
 The take away?
 Your position is unique and vital.
 Stay focused on that.
 I knew I had made the right choice.
 I was home.

-Infectious Diseases (ID), as a subspecialty of the Internal Medicine specialty, did not exist as a board-certifiable field until I was about to graduate medical school.
+Infectious Diseases (ID), as a subspecialty of the Internal Medicine specialty, did not exist as a board-certifiable field until I was about to graduate medical school in 1975.
 So, it arrived just in time to fit all my personal attributes.
 And, because the field was not organ-specific, the ID people were the closest thing to the ultimate internal medicine diagnosticians.
 That brought me full-circle back to what I was dreaming of as I read the career brochure as a teenager years before.
 For mastering medical “thinking”, ID was ground zero.

 THE ID SUBSPECIALTY